 According to Dr. Vladimir Alexander, a founding partner of Alexander Orthopaedics Associates, “partial tears can sometimes be left alone and can heal on their own, but certain people feel unstable even with a partial tear.
 If they feel unstable either clinically or sub-clinically — meaning the doctor can’t tell they’re unstable but the patient can tell they’re unstable — those patients generally need [their ACL] to be reconstructed, as well.”

 Torn ACL treatment options

 When you’re getting evaluated for an ACL injury, you will first receive a physical examination to identify swelling and bruising, as well as areas of tenderness and stability issues.
 The Lachman test, the anterior drawer test, and the pivot-shift test may also be used to evaluate the stability of the ACL.

 After the physical examination, the doctor may order X-rays to determine whether or not there are any fractures.
 The physician may also perform the Lachman test to determine if the ACL is intact.
 An MRI scan can be ordered to assess other injury to the knee ligaments or cartilage.

 A torn ACL doesn’t heal on its own, but nonsurgical treatment is suitable for children patients, adult patients who are not very active, or patients with Grade I or Grade II tears.

-- RICE: Initial treatment for a partial tear typically involves resting the joint, applying ice to the injured area, compressing the swelling with a bandage, and elevating the injured area.
+- RICE (Rest, Ice, Compression, and Elevation): Initial treatment for a partial tear typically involves resting the joint, applying ice to the injured area, compressing the swelling with a bandage, and elevating the injured area.